mad4j/book-mdpc/README.md

 List of movies: http://www.imdb.com/list/ls072930876/

-This collection of code snippets is included in my book "Manuale di Programmazione Cinematografica".
+This collection of code snippets will be included in my book "Manuale di Programmazione Cinematografica".
 A survey of computer programming exercises using Java and Processing.

 Three main categories of snippets:
 * Movies